How does a Solar PV (Photovoltaic) System work?

 First, Solar panels installed on the roof or elsewhere convert sunlight into electricity.
 How?

-Typically, you’ll need a south-facing roof not shaded by trees or other obstructions.
+Typically, you’ll need a south-facing roof that is not shaded by trees or other obstructions.
 We have a device (called a Solar Pathfinder) that can tell if shade is present on your roof at any time of the year.

 This power from the solar panels, generated as Direct Current, is sent to an inverter.